joshtanenbaum/workshop-frontend-framework/README.md

 ## Overview

 In the first part of this workshop, we'll break down some basic concepts in Vue, a popular frontend framework alternative to React.JS.
-Next, we'll implement some of those concepts to create an interactive "search" bar.
+Next, we'll implement some of those concepts to create an interactive "search" bar that queries an API for a movie database.

 ## Setup